Blue City (film)

-Blue City is a 1986 American action thriller film directed by Michelle Manning and starring Judd Nelson, Ally Sheedy, and David Caruso.
+Blue City is a 1986 American action thriller film directed by Michelle Manning and starring Judd Nelson, Ally Sheedy and David Caruso.
 It is based on Ross Macdonald's 1947 novel of the same name about a young man who returns to a corrupt small town in Florida to avenge the death of his father.

 Plot

 A young man, Billy Turner, returns to his hometown of Blue City, Florida, after five years away.
 He gets into a bar fight and is thrown in jail.
 Then, he learns that his father Jim, the town's mayor, was killed while he was gone.
-The chief of police, Luther Reynolds, tells Billy that the police did not find the killer but that Perry Kerch, Jim's widow's business partner, was a suspect.
+The chief of police, Luther Reynolds, tells Billy that the police did not find the killer but that Perry Kerch, Jim's widow Malvina's business partner, was a suspect.
 Billy decides to start his own investigation.
 He meets with his old friend, Joey Rayford, who refuses to help him.
 Billy then meets with Kerch.
 Kerch says that he did not kill Jim and then has his thugs beat up Billy.
 Billy talks to Joey again, and Joey agrees to help him take down Kerch.
 Billy blows up Kerch's car and robs Kerch's thugs of money.
 Joey's sister, Annie, does not approve of what Billy and Joey are doing, but they refuse to stop.
 Billy gives Annie a ride home, and they have sex.
 Afterwards, they start a relationship with each other.
 Annie, who works at the police station, starts to help Billy with investigating Jim's murder.
 Billy and Joey go to a club that Kerch owns, beat up the workers, and wreck the club.
 Kerch and Reynolds both continue trying to get Billy to leave town, without success.
 Billy, Joey, and Annie get lured to a motel.
 Kerch's thugs arrive, a gunfight ensues, and Kerch's thugs are killed.
 Reynolds forces Billy to leave.
 After he leaves, he learns that Joey was shot and killed.
 Billy returns and goes to confront Kerch at Kerch's house.
 Reynolds shows up, as well, and kills Kerch and his thugs.
 Then, Reynolds shoots Billy and reveals that he killed Jim.
 Billy fights and kills Reynolds.
 The police arrive, everything is sorted out, and Billy and Annie leave town on Billy's motorcycle.